haowu97/netlify/content/posts/Courses20-21/InternationalFinance/07DDAAModel.en.md

 - equilibrium in the foreign exchange markets holds: interest parity holds.
 - equilibrium in the money market holds: the quantity of real monetary assets supplied equals the quantity of real monetary assets demanded.

-A short-run equilibrium occurs at the intersection of the DD and AA curves:
+A short-run equilibrium occurs at **the intersection of the DD and AA curves**:

 - output markets are in equilibrium on the DD curve
 - asset markets are in equilibrium on the AA curve